-QUESTIONS ABOUT TABLES 1 TO 3
+QUESTIONS ABOUT TABLES 1 THROUGH 3

-1. QUESTION - Are Tables 1 through 3 different from the previous FPAR?
+1. QUESTION - Is Table 1, Table 2, or Table 3 different from the previous version of the table in the Title X FPAR Forms and Instructions (Reissued January 2021)?

-ANSWER - No. There are no changes to Tables 1 through 3.
+ANSWER - OPA has made no changes to Table 1, Table 2, or Table 3 in the November 2021 version of the Title X FPAR Forms and Instructions.

-2. QUESTION - What if a client self-identifies as Hispanic or Latino, but was born in the United States?

-ANSWER - Report as Hispanic or Latino family planning users of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, including those Hispanic or Latino users who were born in the United States.

-3. QUESTION - Should clients from Brazil or Haiti or who are of Brazilian or Haitian descent be classified as Hispanic or Latino?

-ANSWER - All clients who self-identify as Hispanic or Latino should be classified as Hispanic or Latino regardless of country of origin.
-Clients who identify solely as Brazilian or Haitian should not be classified as Hispanic or Latino.

-4. QUESTION - What if a client does not self-identify with any of the OMB minimum standard race categories?
+- 2. QUESTION What if a client self-identifies as Hispanic or Latino, but was born in the United States? - ANSWER Report as Hispanic or Latino family planning users of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, including those Hispanic or Latino users who were born in the United States. - 3.
+QUESTION Should clients from Brazil, Haiti, or Portugal or who are of Brazilian, Haitian, or Portuguese descent be classified as Hispanic or Latino? - ANSWER All clients who self-identify as Hispanic or Latino should be classified as Hispanic or Latino regardless of the country of origin.
+Clients who identify solely as Brazilian, Haitian, or Portuguese should not be classified as Hispanic or Latino. - 4.
+QUESTION What if a client does not self-identify with any of the OMB minimum standard race categories?

-ANSWER - According to the 1997 OMB guidance, all races are represented in Tables 2 and 3, and technically every client should be included in one of these categories.
-Nevertheless, a client may not self-identify with any of the OMB race categories or may refuse to report his or her race.
-Providers must respect a client's right to refuse to report his or her race or to self-identify with any of the race categories.
+Answer - According to the 1997 OMB guidance, all races are represented in Tables 2 and 3, and technically, every client should be included in one of these categories.
+Nevertheless, a client may not self-identify with any of the five minimum OMB race categories or may refuse to report their race.
+Providers must respect a client's right to refuse to report their race or to self-identify with any of the race categories.
 Providers may wish to include the definition of each race category on their intake forms (if space and formatting permit) and to familiarize themselves with the OMB definitions for each race category so they can assist clients who have questions.
 Grantees should report the number of users with missing or unknown race information in the "unknown/not reported" race category.

 Hispanic or Latino clients account for a high proportion of family planning users for whom race data are unknown or not reported.
-The structure of Tables 2 and 3 allows OPA to identify the numbers of female and male Hispanic or Latino clients that do not self-identify with any of the OMB race categories.
+The structure of Tables 2 and 3 allows OPA to identify the numbers of female and male Hispanic or Latino clients who do not self-identify with any of the OMB race categories.